The Revelation of Jesus Christ:

 A couple of participants in this study are wondering how the seven lamp stands might be related to the Jewish menorah.

 Q: I just met with someone else in this study to talk about Lesson 2.
-We had some discussion about the seven lamp stands being menorahs or not.
+We discussed whether the seven lamp stands are menorahs or not.
 Turns out the menorah used at Hanukkah these days actually has nine candles (for the eight days of Hanukkah and one for lighting the other eight candles).
 Also interesting is the high altar used for the Latin Mass having six candles on each side of the tabernacle and Jesus being the seventh light in the center.
 We’ve noticed that the “high altar” in one of our parishes has it like that—three candles on each side of the tabernacle.
 An interesting thing is that the sanctuary lamp is there, too, so if you count that with Jesus in the Tabernacle, there are eight lights there.
 But not all churches have the sanctuary lamp right there.
 We also wondered whether the illustration should show menorahs, but we looked at a bunch of other artistic renditions and most don’t have menorahs.

 A: It’s great that you’re thinking outside the box.
 Our instinct in this instance, however, is to avoid any mention or depiction of the menorah, even though it’s a Jewish symbol and Christianity comes straight out of Judaism.
 The idea of using a lamp stand in worship space first shows up in the book of Exodus 25:31–40, where God instructs Moses about how to construct the tabernacle so that the LORD can travel with his people in the wilderness.
 The menorah comes out of a much later Hanukkah tradition and is related to the dedication of the Temple by the Maccabees when a very small amount of oil burned for the full eight days of the feast.
-Although this tradition is honored in Judaism, there’s no description of it in the Old or the New Testament, including the deuterocanonical works of the First and Second Books of the Maccabees, where one would expect to find it.
+Although this tradition is honored in Judaism, there’s no description of it in the Old or the New Testament, including in the deuterocanonical works of the First and Second Books of the Maccabees, where one would expect to find it.

 what Matthew says: